Admin Panel

 - Scan with any TOTP authenticator app (Google Authenticator, Microsoft Authenticator, Authy)

-- Save the generated backup codes -- these are shown only once
+- Save the generated backup codes — they are shown only once

-- Disable: Requires entering a valid TOTP code or backup code
+- Disable: requires a valid TOTP code or backup code

 Audit Log Viewer